 Water temperatures are measured at most of the water-quality stations.
-At stations where recording instruments are used, maximum, minimum, and mean temperatures for each day are published.
+At stations where recording instruments are used, maximum, minimum, and mean temperatures for each day are published and recorded data are availabel from the District Office or [http://water.usgs.gov/pa/nwis/].
 In addition, water temperatures are measured at the time of discharge measurements for most water-discharge stations and are on file in the District's offices.
 For stations where water temperature is measured manually once or twice daily, it is usually measured at about the same time each day.
 Large streams have a small diurnal temperature change; temperatures in shallow streams may have a daily range of several degrees and may follow closely the changes in air temperature.
 Some streams may be affected by heated waste-water discharges.